Information about volunteering opportunities

 Discovering the world beyond Europe

 Interested in maritime safety matters and working against sea pollution?
 Then this traineeship is an opportunity to acquire hands-on experience for a period of 3-5 months.
-Apply by 2 July 2014!
+Keep an eye on the EMSA website for the nearest deadline!

 Fancy getting an in-depth understanding of how the main decision-making body of the European Union works?
-You have until 31 August 2014 to apply for a traineeship (paid or unpaid) at the Council of the European Union!
+You can apply between 1 June and 31 August to join in the annual selection round.

 Have you studied life sciences, medicine, law or even information technology?
 You have the chance to apply for the EMA traineeship programme, offering an in-depth understanding of the Agency and its role within the activities of the EU.